YashwanthProfile/yashwanthprofile.github.io/content/authors/admin/_index.md

 ## About Me

 Hi !
 I'm Yashwanth, an engineer and researcher working in mathematical modeling and intelligent control of robotic systems.
-I work at the intersection of robotics, AI and physics-driven simulation to build platforms that aid self-learning for adaptive machinces.
+I work at the intersection of robotics, AI and physics-driven simulation to build platforms that aid adaptive machinces for self-learning.